thombashi/pingparsing/README.rst

 Premise
 =======

-This library expects locale setup to English.
+This library expects the locale setup to English.
 Parsing the ``ping`` command output with any other locale may fail.
 This is because the output of the ``ping`` command is changed depending on the locale setting.

 Documentation
 =============